Learn about our work with looked-after children and care leavers

 - a Care Leaver Bursary of £1,700 per year that you don't need to pay back

 - a personal support finance advisor, who'll guide you pre-entry and while you're at university

-As a care leaver, you're guaranteed a place in our halls of residence for 3 years and for the full 52-week year, should you need it.
-Find out more about our accommodation offer.
+As a care leaver, you're guaranteed a place in our halls of residence for three years and for the full 52-week year, should you need it.
+Find out more about our accommodation.

 In addition to the above, our Care Leaver Covenant offers:

 - a designated web page outlining the financial and housing support available to care leavers

 - a new career mentoring programme in collaboration with local employers targeting students in receipt of bursaries including care leavers

 What our students say

 "I would encourage other care leavers to consider university as an option.
 There’s no need to be worried about any stigma.
 Staff across the University are friendly, experienced and knowledgeable – and everything you tell them is confidential."

 "The support I receive means that I can focus on my studies – it has made everything a lot easier.
 The additional money I get from the Care Leavers Bursary means that I won’t go without, so I can continue with my studies.
 As a care leaver, I would say that the help is definitely there if you want to go to university – finances shouldn’t be an obstacle.
 The support I have received has been great."